kiLLeen/DNDM/memory/README.txt

 For this project we are using Minix version 3.1.8
+The package "gcc44-4.4.3" must be installed

 To build:
 type "gmake"

-If this doesnt work you will need to install package "gcc44-4.4.3"